Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

-We frame our problem and the regression discontinuity design that we use within the potential outcomes framework \citep{rubin1974estimating}.
-We define $\mathcal{S}_t^1$ to be the set of outcomes with an arrest had every location been exposed to policing by precinct A and $\mathcal{S}_t^0$ be the corresponding quantity for precinct B. Accordingly, we can define $Y_t^1(R)$ to be the number of outcomes we would observe in region $R$ if exposed to policing by precinct A and $Y_t^0(R)$ be the same quantity for precinct B. We assume that these potential outcome point patterns come from inhomogeneous point processes with intensity functions $\lambda^1(\boldsymbol{s})$ and $\lambda^0(\boldsymbol{s})$, respectively.
-Precincts A and B could have different arrest rates for a number of reasons, many of which are not due to differential policing by the respective police precincts.
+We frame our problem and the regression discontinuity design within the potential outcomes framework \citep{rubin1974estimating}.
+We define $\mathcal{S}^1$ to be the set of locations with an arrest had every area been exposed to policing by police precinct 1 and $\mathcal{S}^0$ be the corresponding quantity for precinct 0.
+Accordingly, we can define $Y^1(R_{\delta})$ to be the number of outcomes we would observe in region $R_{\delta}$ if exposed to policing by precinct 1 and $Y^0(R_\delta)$ be the same quantity for precinct 0.
+We assume that these potential outcome point patterns come from inhomogeneous point processes with intensity functions $\lambda^1(\boldsymbol{s})$ and $\lambda^0(\boldsymbol{s})$, respectively.
+Precincts 0 and 1 could have different observed arrest rates for a number of reasons, many of which are \textit{not} due to a causal effect of police precincts.
 One area could have higher crime rates, different types of crimes committed with different clearance rates, or a different demographic of individuals in the population that live there.
-For this reason, we will focus on the boundary between the two precincts, as the individuals on either side of the boundary are more likely to be similar and crime characteristics should be more comparable.
-We denote all points on the boundary of the two precincts by $\mathcal{B}$.
-Further, define a distance function $d(\boldsymbol{s}, \mathcal{B})$, which is the shortest distance between $\boldsymbol{s}$ and the boundary.
-We focus on a local average treatment effect defined by
+However, since precinct boundaries are defined on streets and many individuals are unaware of which precinct they reside in, we can focus our analyses on regions close to the boundary between the two precincts (i.e., $R_\delta$ for sufficiently small $\delta$) because the individuals on either side of the street are more likely to be similar and neighborhood characteristics should be more comparable.
+In particular, we examine a local average treatment effect defined by

-where $R_{\delta} = \{ \boldsymbol{s}:d(\boldsymbol{s}, \mathcal{B}) < \delta \}$.
-Intuitively $R_{\delta}$ is the region within distance $\delta$ of the boundary between precinct A and precinct B. Similar ideas could be used to target other estimands.
-One such estimand, which acknowledges the fact that the treatment effect might differ on different parts of the boundary can be defined as
+This treatment effect is local in the sense that it is the effect of being exposed to policing practices of precinct 1 versus precinct 0, but only in the region near the boundary, defined by $R_{\delta}$.
+This is standard in the regression discontinuity literature where treatment effects are typically identified at, or near, the cutoff of the forcing variable.

-which is a point process extension to the estimands seen in previous spatial regression discontinuity designs \citep{keele2015geographic, rischard2020school}.
+Alternative estimands that provide more detailed information about the nature of the treatment effect are also of interest.
+One such estimand, which acknowledges that the treatment effect may vary spatially across the boundary of interest, can be defined as